 Film Block Two – 10:00 – 10:50 a.m.

-Preview the new film DamNation with director Ben Knight, and then watch the academy-award winning film "Inocente," the story of a homeless teenager with a fierce determination to be an artist despite her bleak realities of her life.
-Meet with
+Preview the new film DamNation with director Ben Knight, and then watch the academy-award winning film, Inocente, the story of a homeless teenager with a fierce determination to be an artist despite the bleak realities of her life.
+After the film, meet representatives of the Samaritan House, a homeless shelter sponsored by Carson-Newman.

 Film Block Three – 11:00 – 11:50 a.m.